bilgihankose/css-flexbox/README.md

 # CSS Flexbox Exersize Repo

-This repository created for learning Flexbox CSS.
+This repository is created for learning Flexbox CSS.

-I embed the codes via iframe.
+The codes are embedded via iframe.

 ## 🔗 Links

-You can see the project with below link.
+You can see the project in below link.
 - https://bilgihankose.github.io/css-flexbox/

 ## 🚀 About Me